LukeWinikates/synology-go/README.md

 In a home setting, a Synology device is particularly handy as a small, always-on Linux device with abundant local storage.

 Out of the box, you can interact with a Synology device through a web-based UI.
-The Web UI is great for trying new features, but managing containers or network drives from the UI can be slow and error-prone - classic motivations for a scriptable command-line utility.
+The Web UI is great for trying new features, but managing containers or network drives from the UI can be slow and error-prone.
+A command-line utility better supports scripting and automation.

-The `synoctl` command name follows the tradition of `kubectl`, `journalctl`, `sysctl` and other cli utilities for managing things.
+The `synoctl` command name follows the tradition of `kubectl`, `journalctl`, `sysctl` and other command-line utilities for managing things.
 Hopefully it is easy to type and easy to remember!